www3838438/dbu/doc/usage.md

 #### Installing/removing/updating software

-_Package management_ allows you to install, remove or upgrade every component of your system (applications, system services, libraries, operating system kernel...).
+The _package management_ system allows you to install, remove or upgrade every component of your system (applications, system services, libraries, operating system kernel...).

  * **[All Debian packages](https://packages.debian.org)** (+40 000 packages)